lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 What matters is whether they disrupt operations.

 With Multi-AZ deployment, the system continues operating even if a data center zone fails.
 With connection pooling, traffic spikes do not overwhelm the database.
-With decoupled notifications, delayed SMS or email does not stop scheduling.
+With decoupled notifications, delayed SMS or email does not stop scheduling or billing preparation.

 For the business, this means continuity.
 Trips are not lost because of temporary service issues.
 Billing data is not corrupted during traffic spikes.

 Many small systems operate on fragile hosting environments where a single failure can halt operations.
 This architecture avoids that fragility.

-It establishes resilience more commonly associated with larger organizations, but without requiring an internal IT department.

 ---